geoscixyz/gpg/content/magnetics/magnetics_plotting_processing.rst

 .. _a sidebar: http://www.eos.ubc.ca/courses/eosc350/content/methods/meth_3/sidebar-mageg1.html

-Some other good reasons for applying potential fields data processing techniques are listed as follows:
+Other examples of magnetic data processing techniques include:

 - Upward continuation is commonly used to remove the effects of very nearby (or shallow) susceptible material.
 - Second vertical derivative of total field anomaly is sometimes used to emphasize the edges of anomalous zones.